-There is some evidence to support that with the end of the show season & equitation medal finals championships taking place around the country as the season draws to a close, that many trainers focus on no stirrups in November as a tool to tighten up the lower leg & thigh muscles, while fine tuning the rider's position.
+That lights a fire under my lazy amateur butt to get my schooling in gear.
+In addition, many trainers focus on no stirrups in November as a tool to tighten up the lower leg & thigh muscles, while fine tuning the rider's position.

 Equitation is judged on the rider's position and use of aids while on the flat and over fences, which frequently includes a test of the top riders.
 The test may include jumping without stirrups, counter canter or even trading horses with another rider.
 Judges look for impeccable position, quiet leg, seat & hands combined with subtle communication with the horse.
 The master equitation rider can perform complex tasks in the saddle while making it seem effortless to anyone watching.

-The benefits of riding without irons spans multiple equestrian disciplines & age groups.
-Mastering this exercise allows riders to reach another level of feel, balance and suppleness in the saddle and can effectively solve a variety of rider issues
+The benefits of riding without irons is beneficial for everyone, regardless of your discipline or age.
+Mastering this exercise allows riders to reach another level of feel, balance, and suppleness in the saddle and can effectively solve a variety of rider issues.

-Loose lower leg?
-Try some jumping position & trot work without stirrups
+-Try some jumping position & trot work without stirrups.

 In addition to teaching the rider to maintain a sense of balance, building core strength and improving the feel of the horse underneath, it also is a study in confidence building.
 When a rider achieves proper balance followed by a tight leg and seat, the rider is able to handle anything unexpected that comes their way, saving those unscheduled dismounts for another day.

-We suggest you start at 2 minutes and work your way up to 5 or more the first week depending on your stamina & fitness levels.
+We suggest you start at 2 minutes and work your way up to 5 or more the first week depending on your stamina and fitness levels.
 Remember - No prizes for crippling yourself.
-Feel the burn & take a break.
+Feel the burn and then take a break.

 Bonus exercises anytime after week 2

-Tag me on Instagram ( @farmhousetack ) with your NSN pix!
-I'll pick one random winner on 12/2/19
+Tag us on Instagram ( @farmhousetack ) with your NSN pix!
+I'll pick one random winner on 12/2/2020

 to win an exclusive Farm House Tack Saddle pad.
 No purchase necessary, contest valid to U.S. residents only.